8 Benefits Of Dates During Pregnancy And How They Ease Labor

 There are no exact figures on the number of dates that can induce labor.
 However, in a medical study, the consumption of six dates daily four weeks before the delivery resulted in a high percentage of spontaneous labor(2).

 Knowing dates’ nutrition facts can help you understand the benefits of consuming it during pregnancy.
-They can help curb your sugar craving while providing protein, iron, magnesium, folate.
+They can help curb your sugar craving while providing protein, iron, magnesium, and folate.
 It is known to maintain water-salt balance and its fiber content helps ease constipation.
 When taken in the third trimester, dates may aid in the ripening of the cervix and ease labor.
 However, overeating dates may cause weight gain or increase the risk of gestational diabetes.
 So do take your doctor’s suggestion to know how much you may consume to avoid any untoward effect.

 Learn about the nutrition facts and health benefits of dates in this informative video!
 Discover how dates can help you stay healthy and fit.